Featured Offer / GitHub Flows

 Alex Gusev

 I am Alex Gusev, an independent web developer from Latvia.
-My focus is JavaScript architecture, self-hosted infrastructure, and agent-driven workflows.
-I use them in my own products: Tequila Framework, GitHub Flows, AI-generated websites built on TeqFW, and this website.
+My focus is JavaScript architecture, self-managed infrastructure, and agent-driven processes.
+I use these tools in my own products: Tequila Framework, GitHub Flows, AI-generated websites built on TeqFW, and this website.

 Key products